 Dubai Mall restaurants with fountain views (lateral views):

-The views from the Dubai Mall restaurants located on the Lower Ground Floor Boardwalk is often blocked by the flocks of visitors on the Waterfront Promenade.
+The views from the Dubai Mall restaurants located on the Lower Ground Floor Boardwalk are often blocked by the flocks of visitors on the Waterfront Promenade.
 Therefore, we’d recommend choosing one of the restaurants at a higher level.

 - Tulum: Mexican-style seafood and more.